The 3 Best Stretches for Cycling

-Bicycle road races require a great deal of muscular and cardiovascular endurance.
+Road races require a great deal of muscular strength, power and cardiovascular endurance.
 Cross training is important for cyclists because it can be difficult get enough mileage on the bikes needed to develop the advanced endurance needed for racing.
 A good combination of speed, strength, and endurance work, along with flexibility training, is essential for cycling success.

 The major muscles involved in road cycling include: